 Phi Alpha Theta

-A&M-Commerce proudly hosts the Eta-Beta chapter of Phi Alpha Theta, the National Honors Society for History.
+East Texas A&M proudly hosts the Eta-Beta chapter of Phi Alpha Theta, the National Honors Society for History.
 Phi Alpha Theta promotes research, teaching, and publication in order to increase awareness and knowledge about history.
 The Eta-Beta chapter provides history students an academic community and professional development opportunities.
 The organization strives to bring our university's students and teachers together for intellectual and social exchanges related to the field and profession of history.

 Though one does not need to be a member to participate, membership is encouraged.
-To be a member in the Eta-Beta Chapter of Phi Alpha Theta undergraduates must have completed a minimum of twelve semester hours of history courses, maintain an overall GPA of 3.0, a GPA in applicable history courses of 3.1, and be a currently enrolled student in good standing with A&M Commerce.
-Graduate students must also have twelve semester hours of coursework completed, maintain a GPA no lower than a 3.5, while also being currently enrolled students in good standing.
+To be a member in the Eta-Beta Chapter of Phi Alpha Theta undergraduates must have completed a minimum of twelve semester hours of history courses, maintain an overall GPA of 3.0, a GPA in applicable history courses of 3.1, and be a currently enrolled student in good standing with East Texas A&M. Graduate students must also have twelve semester hours of coursework completed, maintain a GPA no lower than a 3.5, while also being currently enrolled students in good standing.
 If you are already a member of Phi Alpha Theta from another university, or wish to learn more information about the organization and how to join, please contact the faculty advisor or the chapter president.

 The Phi Alpha Theta chapter advisor is Dr. Cynthia Ross.
 For information regarding membership or other details of the organization, please contact the Department of History Office.